vcwild/interactive-puzzle/README.md

 ```

 ### Tools Used

 - Python native compiler
 - Python native libraries

 #### Note:

-The game libraries use fstrings syntax, only working in python 3.7 or later.
+The game libraries use fstrings syntax, pyenv 3.7 or later.